adibhatt10078/SHA256_HTML/README.md

-# `SHA256 Hasher (AngularJS + Bootstrap)`
+# `SHA256 Hasher (AngularJS + CryptoJS)`

-A lightweight, responsive web app built with AngularJS and Bootstrap 5 that allows users to generate SHA256 hashes from input strings.
+This is a simple web-based SHA256 hashing tool built with **AngularJS**, **CryptoJS**, and **Bootstrap**.
+It allows users to input text and generate a SHA256 hash of the content.

 ---

 # `Features`

+- Input any text or string
+- Generate secure SHA256 hash using `crypto-js`
+- Fully responsive layout using Bootstrap 5
 - Input any text and generate its SHA256 hash instantly
- - Fully responsive layout using Bootstrap 5
- - Real-time hashing with `crypto-js`
+- Validation for empty input
+- Reset button to clear input and output
 - Modular structure with clean code separation

+---

 # `Folder Structure`
 ```bash